Ascension-Addons/MobSpells/README.md

-# Addon Name
+# MobSpells

-This is the repository for <Addon Name>.
-Modified for Ascension.gg.
+This is the repository for MobSpells, for Ascension.gg.